 6.3.1 When audio and/or video recordings are made of educational activities for a programme component which the lecturer uses for direct broadcasting, video-conferencing, placement on learning platforms and/or evaluation and feedback, students cannot contest this.
 However, each student has the right to request to remain off screen.
-Students receive prior notification of the recording through the planning.
+Students receive prior notification of the recording through the planning or in the course information.
 The recording of a lesson is not accepted as proof in an appeals procedure against an exam result.